 - We have extensive experience in building modernized data estates with a best-in-class platform, Databricks.

 - Our MDE architecture has been validated by both customers (link to project stories) and Databricks as an official Brickbuilders Migration Partner.

 - We ensure speed-to-value with our proven, agile modernization methodologies and our in-house accelerators

-We also offer proprietary tooling that provides constant monitoring of performance and costs: Lakehouse Monitor.
-The Lakehouse Monitor moves us closer to a low trust, validated approach that optimizes the TCO of Databricks by maximizing performance for your specific needs and tracks costs at a granular level, more accurate forecasts and tracking to budgets.
+We also offer proprietary tooling that provides constant monitoring of performance and costs: Lakehouse Optimizer.
+The Lakehouse Optimizer moves us closer to a low trust, validated approach that optimizes the TCO of Databricks by maximizing performance for your specific needs and tracks costs at a granular level, more accurate forecasts and tracking to budgets.